ifurusato/kros-core/README.rst

 * timestamped, multi-level, colorised [#f2]_ logging
 * written in Python 3

-.. [#f1] Uses finite state machines, an asynchronous message queue, an arbitrator and controller for task prioritisation.
+.. [#f1] Uses finite state machines, an asynchronous message bus, an arbitrator and controller for task prioritisation.
 .. [#f2] Colorised console output tested only on Unix/Linux operating systems.